Golden Age of Argentine cinema: 1936–1942: Rise to international influence

 Enrique Muiño and Graciliano Batista in El cura gaucho (1941), directed by Lucas Demare and produced by Pampa Film.

 The year 1941 was one of great progress for the Argentine film industry, despite some conflicts between exhibitors that began to monopolize domestic distribution.
 Several laboratories were modernized, such as Laboratorios Cristiani and Tecnofilm, incorporating automatic film processors, optical printers, a microcinema for dailies, among other innovations.
-But the most notable advance was that of the Alex Laboratories following the knowledge acquired by Connio Santini and Alfredo Rosiano in their chemistry university studies in the U.S. This allowed Alex to achieve remarkable impeccability in the quality of their black and white films, and they even began to experiment with the possibility of color.
+But the most notable advance was that of the Laboratorios Alex following the knowledge acquired by Connio Santini and Alfredo Rosiano in their chemistry university studies in the U.S. This allowed Laboratorios Alex to achieve remarkable quality in their black and white films, and to begin to experiment with the possibility of color.
 Gradually in the following years, Alex absorbed practically all the work of the Argentine professional film industry.
 In 1941, the Argentine Academy of Cinematography Arts and Sciences was created, which was inspired by the U.S. Academy of Motion Picture Arts and Sciences, included some of the most prominent names in the industry, and presented its own annual awards ceremony.
-The first film to receive the academy's Best Picture award was Los martes, orquídeas, while Saslavsky received Best Director for Historia de una noche, with Delia Garcés in Veinte años y una noche and Enrique Muiño in El cura gaucho receiving Best Actress and Actor, respectively.
+The first film to receive the academy's Best Picture award was Los martes, orquídeas, while Saslavsky received Best Director for Historia de una noche (1941), with Delia Garcés in Veinte años y una noche (1941) and Enrique Muiño in El cura gaucho (1941) receiving Best Actress and Actor, respectively.

-View of the first Argentine Academy Awards in 1942, with Orson Welles, Enrique Muiño, Delia Garcés, María Duval, Mirtha Legrand, Mario Soffici, Luis Saslavsky, Francisco Múgica and Sebastián Chiola in the crowd.
+View of the first Argentine Academy Awards in 1942, with Orson Welles, Enrique Muiño, Delia Garcés, María Duval, Mirtha Legrand, Mario Soffici, Luis Saslavsky, Francisco Mugica and Sebastián Chiola in the crowd.